 Deeds In Lieu of Foreclosure

-Finally, homeowners may attempt to convey the property back to the lender in exchange for cancelling the debt.
-This is known as a deed in lieu of foreclosure (DILF), and it requires the lender’s consent and cooperation.
+- Conveying the property back to the lender in exchange for cancelling the debt, known as a deed in lieu of foreclosure (DILF), and it requires the lender’s consent and cooperation.